foxed/foxed.github.io/_posts/2020-6-18-Deserialization.md

 <h3>What is serialization?</h3>

-Modern applications are often decentralized and as such, utilize multiple components (such as microservices) that talk to one another and share and store data.
-Serialization is used to convert an object into something that can be shared across a network or stored in a file.
+The need to store and transfer object states or data structures is a very common occurence in modern applications.
+Serialization is process of converting said objects into something that can be shared across a network or stored in a file (such as a stream of bytes, or a string).

 JSON is a popular choice for serializing complex data objects into simple strings so that they might be transported or stored.
 The restoration of serialized data back into their complex object form is known as deserialization.

-Let's serialize something simple using ruby and json.
+Let's serialize something simple using Ruby and Json.
 We first need to require the <b>“json”</b> module.

 {% highlight rb %}
 irb(main):002:0> require 'json'